- Pictures of Early Pregnancy Symptoms - Slideshow

 - Find a local Obstetrician-Gynecologist in your town

-What are the later signs and symptoms of pregnancy?
+What are the later signs and symptoms and signs of pregnancy?

 Additional symptoms of later pregnancy are related to the size of the growing uterus and weight gain.
 As with symptoms of early pregnancy, not all women experience all these symptoms, and women do not experience them to the same degree.